Active EDA builds infrastructure and markets town’s quality of life

 About the MN Rural Housing study

 Small rural communities in Minnesota face persistent housing challenges.
 In 2017, the state’s regional development organizations (RDOs) identified housing as a top learning focus and called for the creation of case studies that highlight creative solutions to persistent housing issues confronting our smaller communities.
-This project is a collaboration between the Extension Center for Community Vitality and the Center for Small Towns.
+This project is a collaboration between the Extension Department of Community Development and the Center for Small Towns.

 Reviewed in 2018